WBC Foundation

 By sharing the personal stories of these superior craftsmen, the Craftsman Hall of Fame promotes the highest professional standards and exemplary leadership models.
 The Hall of Fame provides a permanent home to record craftsmanship stories and achievements.
 Each inductee’s story is told through video narrative so that visitors can understand why this work is vital and what inspires these master craftsmen.
 Serving as an inspirational platform, the Hall of Fame creates visibility within the industry, encourages future generations of craftsmen and provides general public education about the construction trades.

-For more information regarding the Washington Building Congress Foundation, please call the WBC at (202) 293-5922.
+For more information regarding contributions to the WBC Foundation, please call the WBC at (202) 293-5922.